liveinaus/SS-Config-Generator/README.md

 # SS-Config-Generator
 A simple tool for generating URL and QRcode of Shadowsocks and ShadowsocksR client configurations

+## Getting Started

+This is a static web application, you can download the zip file, extract it, then open index.html in the browser

+You can also find a demo at [Github Pages](https://liveinaus.github.io/SS-Config-Generator/)

 ## Features/fixes
 This project is forked from zhiyuan-l/SS-Config-Generator, I will make the following changes